 For this beginner sewing project, I grouped everything together so that sewing instructions for the simple bag were much easier to follow.

 If you have any questions about this DIY tote bag pattern, feel free to reach out to me in the comments below!
 The questions and response really help others that may also have the same difficulties as well.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Share your easy sewing project ideas with me!
+Share your finished DIY tote bag with me!